Slack 22.06.25

 Bug fixes

-- Fixed: if you were invited to an audio chat and accepted the invite on desktop, sometimes the mobile app continued to ring.
-It wasn’t your alarm; that was us.
-We’re very sorry for the extra ringing in your ears, and now things have gone back to normal.
+- Fixed: If you were invited to an audio chat and accepted the invite on desktop, sometimes the mobile app continued to ring.
+It’s not your alarm, that was us.
+We’re very sorry for the extra ringing in your ears, and now things are back to normal.

-- Fixed: your app may have crashed while you were in the middle of formatting a message that had hyphens and spaces.
-We fixed this, so that you can practise proper punctuation without pesky interruptions.
+- Fixed: Your app may have crashed while you were in the middle of formatting a message that had hyphens and spaces.
+We fixed this, so you can practice proper punctuation without pesky interruptions.

 Slack 20.10.20